-The Risk Management Framework ("RMF") for Gatehouse Bank plc ("GHB", "the Bank") represents the overarching framework established by the Bank to manage its risk profile, in line with its business strategy and objectives.
+The Risk Management Framework ("RMF") for Gatehouse Bank represents the overarching framework established by the Bank to manage its risk profile, in line with its business strategy and objectives.
 It describes how risk management is established and implemented through all levels of the Bank.